-R\ReadConsole prints the given prompt at the console and then does a fgets(3)-like operation, transferring up to buflen characters into the buffer buf.
-The last two bytes should be set to '" $\n$ ' to preserve sanity.
+R\ReadConsole prints the given prompt at the console and then does a fgets(3)-like operation, writing up to buflen bytes into the buffer buf.
+The last of the bytes written should be ""\0".
+When there is enough space in the buffer to hold the full input line including the line terminator, the line terminator should be included.
+Otherwise, the rest of the line should be returned in subsequent calls to R\ReadConsole.
+The last call should return data terminated by the line terminator.
 If hist is non-zero, then the line should be added to any command history which is being maintained.
-The return value is 0 is no input is available and >0 otherwise.
+The return value is 0 if no input is available and >0 otherwise.